 Recognition in certain companies often becomes rote and thoughtless.
 Take ‘Employee of the Month’ programs, for example.
 Many people simply feel that they have to wait their turn and will be recognized with, “Jane Doe is a valued team member.
 She brings a lot to the company.”
 What does this mean?

 Programs that recognize hard work and over-and-above effort rather than checking people off of a list are more effective.
-People who accept mediocrity and aren’t ever recognized learn to improve or put their job at risk.
+People who accept mediocrity and aren’t ever recognized learn to improve or put their jobs at risk.

 Think about the kids in school who were always rewarded for their 4.0+ GPAs and lettering in every sport available.
 If this wasn’t possible for you, didn’t you still want recognition for bringing up your grades and joining a team?